timw5/Employer-Management/README.md

 ﻿# Employer-Management
-A basic management system for an employer, using c# (.NET Framework), Linq, ADO.Net, MS SQL Server Implemented using a 3 tier architecture
+A basic management system for an employer, using c# (.NET Framework), Linq, ADO.Net, MS SQL Server Implemented using 3 tier architecture